CentaurusInfra/arktos/docs/design-proposals/node/Support-multiple-runtimes.md

    With the static runtime service registration, the node agent has to be restarted to load the new runtime service when a new runtime service is installed and available on the node.
 This is not ideal because it introduces downtime at the node agent.
-(Future work) Alkaid node agent provides registration framework to allow dynamic registration of runtime service to avoid unnecessary downtime.
+(Future work) Arktos node agent provides registration framework to allow dynamic registration of runtime service to avoid unnecessary downtime.
-2. Advertise the supported runtime services to Alkaid users
+2. Advertise the supported runtime services to Arktos users

    For the first release, this can be as simple as documentation to list the supported runtime services for container and virtual machine workloads.
-For future releases, a configMap can be used so Alkaid users can query the supported runtime services in the cluster.
+For future releases, a configMap can be used so Arktos users can query the supported runtime services in the cluster.
 3. Support partial runtime services readiness